 When the path came on to a road I was grateful, hopeful this meant no more cow fields.
 Eventually I emerged above Col des Mosses.
 My original booking had been at Chez Grillon, but I had misjudged how much further and higher above Col des Mosses this was.
 Weary and damp, I decided to stay at Hotel le Relais Alpin in the town instead.
 Thankfully I was now in the french-speaking region, so the phone call to Chez Grillon was much easier than if it had to be in german!

-Hotel Le Relais Alpin: CHF86 for a single room, dinner, drink and breakfast.
-Wifi, english spoken (french), takes card, en-suite, bedding provided.
+Hotel Le Relais Alpin: CHF86 for a single room, dinner, drink and breakfast, en-suite, bedding provided.

 Day 15 – Cold des Mosses – Sonchaux